dividor/hdx-hashtag-crawler/README.md

-Free script to crawl HDX and collect stats about hashtag usage
+Free script to crawl HDX and collect stats about HXL hashtag usage

 Requirements: